How To Pass a Background Check: Follow These 4 Easy Steps

 For records that cannot be expunged or reduced, evidence of rehabilitation, diversion programs, recovery programs, therapy, etc., and strong character references can help mitigate the impact of felony convictions.

-How To Know If You Pass A Background Check (How To Know If You Will Pass A Background Check)
+How To Know If You Pass a Background Check (How To Know If You Will Pass a Background Check)

-Occasionally, individuals are stuck waiting to hear back from an employer for weeks, wondering “How do I know if I passed my background check?”
+Occasionally, individuals are stuck waiting to hear back from an employer for weeks, wondering How can I find out if I passed my background check.
 Here are a few things to note.

 Firstly, per the FCRA,25 employers are required by law to notify candidates who were disqualified due to a background investigation.
 This pre-adverse action notice allows a candidate to review background reports for inaccuracies and dispute a claim.